15 Best Things to Do in Canyonlands National Park

 Moab Brewery

-Compared to some of my other Utah recommendations below, Columbine Lake in the San Juan Mountains of southwestern Colorado is actually a closer drive to Moab than a number of the other Southwest adventures on this list.
+Compared to some of my other Utah recommendations below, the Ice Lake and Columbine Lake Trails in the San Juan Mountains of southwestern Colorado are actually a closer drive to Moab than a number of the other Southwest adventures on this list.

-For this reason, I couldn’t recommend going out of the way for this stunning alpine lake any more if you’ll be driving anywhere east of Moab!
+For this reason, I couldn’t recommend going out of the way to either of these stunning alpine lakes any more if you’ll be driving anywhere east of Moab!

 Columbine Lake San Juan Mountains Colorado